 - The IT department is responsible for cyber security: Whilst those within the business who have responsibility for IT may be significant in the implementation of cyber security measures, they may not be cyber experts, in fact a recent study showed that 75% of organisations lack a cyber security expert on their staff.
 And it’s worth noting, cyber security is a business wide responsibility.
 Every single employee, partner and supplier needs to have a high awareness of cyber security risks, measures and processes, all have a responsibility in keeping your business safe so ongoing training and communication is essential.

-- We’ve never had a breach so we are doing everything right, we are cyber strong: Almost half of businesses report having cyber security breaches or attacks in the last 12 months, so it’s a case of not if but when you may experience a breach.
+- We’ve never had a breach so we are doing everything right, we are cyber strong: The most niaive of the cyber security myths!
+Almost half of businesses report having cyber security breaches or attacks in the last 12 months, so it’s a case of not if but when you may experience a breach.
 Cyberthreats are continually growing in sophistication and complexity, and the threat landscape is constantly changing.
 Take the global Covid Pandemic, according to Hiscox almost half of the respondents said they felt their organisation had become more vulnerable to cyber attacks since the start of the pandemic.
 A culture of being prepared is essential.
 Cyber Attack Readiness Assessments help organisations really understand how prepared (or otherwise) they are to protect against and respond to cyber attacks.
 Moving onto our next myth… how do you know you haven’t had a breach?

 - We would know instantly if there has been a compromise: But would you?
 According to IBM, on average companies take about 197 days to identify and 69 days to contain a breach.
 Preparation is a key factor in a company’s response timeliness.
 Businesses with dedicated, trained teams, automated or managed security support and tested response plans respond faster, and suffer lower financial impact and reputational damage..